 There are lots of different roof rack options for camper van conversions, most of which are pretty damn expensive.
 But all we needed was a simple and sturdy roof rack system on which to mount solar panels.

 Whilst we love the idea of roof decks, that coupled with adding a fixed ladder was just additional weight that we didn’t have the allowance for.
-Plus we wanted to maximise our renewal energy capability, so it made sense to use more space for solar panels.
+Plus we wanted to maximise our renewable energy capability, so it made sense to use more space for solar panels.

 Not only did our DIY Sprinter roof rack work out so much cheaper, the system also allowed us complete flexibility on where exactly to fix our solar panels and install our roof vents.